WPBP/WordPress-Plugin-Boilerplate-Powered/README.md

 For WordPress Plugin Boilerplate Powered exist a Yeoman generator that allows you to choose the libraries you need with a small customization.
 Link to repo: [https://github.com/Mte90/generator-wp-plugin-boilerplate-powered/](https://github.com/Mte90/generator-wp-plugin-boilerplate-powered/)

+###Vagrant

+Exist also a VVV modded version (Vagrant configuration) called [VVVWPBP](https://github.com/Mte90/VVVWPBP) that contain Compass, PHPCompatInfo, ApiGen and Yeoman for a fast development (the missing tool from the original VVV).

 ###Localization Tools